fbpx

 Where will the materials dredged be taken?

 Approximately 80,000 m3 of materials is to be dredged as part of this project.
-Materials dredged from the channel will be screened and drained at two on-land sites adjacent the harbour before being transported for disposal inland at a former quarry site located on the T-Ports site.
+Materials dredged will be dewatered at two on-land sites adjacent the harbour before being transported for disposal inland at a former quarry site.

-Material that is suitable for future beach nourishment will be separately stockpiled and used for this purpose in the future.
+Material that is suitable for future beach nourishment will be separately stockpiled for this purpose.

 Material that is not suitable for disposal at the former quarry site will be taken to a licensed landfill.